jsh/tutorial-sphinx-markdown-library/docs/source/usage.md

 ## Installation

-To use Lumache, install it with pip:
+To use Lumache, first install it with `pip`:

 ```console
 (.venv) $ pip install lumache